FundyPhytoPhys/BalticO2/Manuscript/BalticO2_MS.md

 where σ~PSII~′ is effective absorption cross section for PSII photochemistry under the relevant actinic PAR step (nm^2^ quanta^−1^); qP is an estimate of the fraction of PSII open for photochemistry estimated according to @oxboroughResolvingChlorophyllFluorescence1997; I is the applied PAR (µmol photons m^−2^s^−1^); *F*~O~ is the minimum fluorescence from a given sample and excitation bandwidth (relative fluorescence) and σ~PSII~ is the maximum effective absorption cross section for PSII photochemistry from a given sample and excitation bandwidth (nm^2^ quanta^−1^).

 We calibrated the *JV*~PSII~ estimator to absolute rates of electron transport (Eq.
 (2)) using parallel measures of oxygen evolution (µmol O~2~ L^−1^ s^−1^), captured simultaneously with the FRRf measures, below light saturation of electron transport, using a FireSting robust oxygen probe (PyroScience, Germany) inserted in the cuvette for select Rapid Light Curve (RLC) runs.

-For the blue LED (Ex~445nm~) excitation we used a calibration slope of 108832, for the green LED (Ex~530nm~) excitation we used a calibration slope of 110082, while for orange LED (Ex~590nm~) excitation we used a calibration slope of 254327 (Tab.
-S2).
+For the blue LED (Ex~445nm~) excitation we used a calibration slope of 108832, for the blue-green LED (Ex~470nm~) excitation we used a calibration slope of 98039, for the green LED (Ex~530nm~) excitation we used a calibration slope of 110082, while for orange LED (Ex~590nm~) excitation we used a calibration slope of 254327 (Table S3).

 $$\begin{equation}
   {JV_{PSII}(e^{−}~L^{−1}~s^{−1})} = \frac{Uncalibrated~JV_{PSII}(e^{−}~L^{−1}~s^{−1})}{Calibration~slope}
   \qquad(2)
 \end{equation}$$

-At the same time as the FRRf measurements were performed, Chl *a* (µg mL^−1^) and cell count (N mL^−1^) measurements were also investigated.
+At the same time as the FRRf measurements were performed, Chl *a* (µg mL^−1^) were also investigated using Trilogy Laboratory Fluorometer (Turner Designs, Inc., CA, USA) equipped with Chlorophyll In-Vivo Module.
+Quantitative analysis of Chl *a* was obtained after adding 50 µL of picocyanobacteria culture and 2 mL of a 90% acetone:DMSO solution in a 3:2 ratio.

 <br>

 ## Statistical analysis {.unnumbered}

 We used R version 4.3.0 [@rcore] running under RStudio [@posit].
-We performed three-way factorial ANOVA (*aov()* function; R Base package) to determine whether strain, spectral bandwidth, oxygen concentration, and their interactions, significantly influence the chlorophyll-specific exponential growth rate (µ; d^−1^; Tab.
-S3).
+We performed three-way factorial ANOVA (*aov()* function; R Base package) to determine whether strain, growth waveband, O~2~ concentration, and their interactions, significantly influence the chlorophyll-specific exponential growth rate (µ; d^−1^; Tab.
+S4) and pigment content (Tab.
+S5).
+We also performed three-way factorial ANOVA (*aov()* function) to determine whether strain, Actinic PAR, O~2~ concentration, and their interactions, significantly influence the σ~PSII~; τ~PSII~; or q~P~ (Tab.
+S6).

-Furthermore, to examine statistical differences between fits plotted for chlorophyll-specific exponential growth rate (Tab.
-S4), pigments content (Tab.
-S5), pigment ratio (Tab.
-S6), σ~PSII~′ (Tab.
-S7), and *JV*~PSII~ (Tab.
-S8) measured under different oxygen concentrations for each strain, we performed one-way ANOVA (*aov()* function; R Base package).
-Statistical differences for all analyses were determined at significance level of α = 0.05.
+We used *t*-tests of linear fits to compare data across different strains and O~2~ concentration for a given growth waveband, for chlorophyll-specific exponential growth rate vs. Phycobiliproteins to Chl *a* ratio (Tab.
+S7).
+We also performed *t*-tests of linear fits to compare data across different strains and O~2~ concentration in situations in which cultures were excited by, and growing in, corresponding growth wavebands of 450, 470, 530, or 620 nm, for chlorophyll-specific exponential growth rate vs. *JV*~PSII~ (Tab.
+S8).
+Statistical differences for all analyses were determined at significance level α = 0.05.

 The manuscript was prepared as a Rmarkdown document [@handelAndreasHandelCustom2020] with figures plotted using ggplot2 [@wickhamDataAnalysis2016] and patchwork [@pedersenPatchworkComposerPlots2024] packages.
 All metadata, data, and code is available on GitHub (https://github.com/FundyPhytoPhys/BalticO2).